Here's a helpful guide that explains everything you need to know about how to do diamond painting.

 Repeat as necessary until your diamond painting is complete.

-- Marvel at your wonderful finished diamond painting and share pictures of it with family and friends.
+- Marvel at your wonderful finished diamond art and share pictures of it with family and friends.

-Each diamond painting comes with all the necessary 5d diamond painting tools to complete the project.
+Each diamond painting kit comes with all the necessary 5d diamond painting tools to complete the project.

 Each 5d diamond painting kit comes packaged in a padded envelope or a cardboard box.